 Sustainability 2020 is KPLP's second sustainable development program focused on achieving four key targets: reducing its energy consumption by 15%, its water consumption by 35% (intensity-based) and its greenhouse gas emissions by 27% (intensity-based) from 2009 levels, as well as improving its employee safety by 50% from 2015 levels.
 The program is led by a Vice President position created in 2010 for this strategic initiative, which is focused on reducing KPLP's environmental footprint.
 KPLP publishes the progress towards achieving the objectives on its website, www.krugerproducts.ca/sustainability.
-Highlights to date included a 35.2% improvement in the OSHA Total

-Incidence Rate, a 10% reduction in energy use, a 33% reduction in water use, and a 22% reduction in Scope 1 greenhouse gas emissions.
+Sustainability 2020 final results: a 58% improvement in the OSHA Total Incidence Rate, a 15% reduction in energy use, a 37% reduction in water use and a 26% reduction in Scope 1 greenhouse gas emissions.
 KPLP was the first Canadian tissue manufacturer to earn FSC® chain of custody certification in 2011 and was SFI chain of custody certified in 2019.
 Today KPLP offers one of the largest portfolios of UL EcoLogo and FSC®-certified tissue products in North America.
-During 2019, KPLP held its eighth Leaders in Sustainable Thinking industry thought leadership program in partnership with Canadian Grocer to encourage industry collaboration towards common sustainability objectives.
-KPLP has received numerous international, national and local recognitions for its continuing sustainability efforts, including being ranked #10 on Corporate Knights' Best 50 Corporate Citizens in Canada in 2019.
+KPLP has reported to the Carbon Disclosure Project Climate Questionnaire since 2012 and the Forestry Questionnaire since 2019.
+KPLP has received numerous international, national, and local recognitions for its continuing sustainability efforts, including being ranked on Corporate Knights' Best 50 Corporate Citizens in Canada 2018-2020.
+KPLP will launch the next chapter of its sustainability journey in April 2021.